 Healthy Gift Ideas For Diabetics & Diabetic Friendly Snacks

-Healthy’ is a joke, but not a very funny one, low fat it may be, low sugar it isn’t and that includes natural yoghurt.
-You should take a look for yourself, it’s an eye opener on how much hidden sugar is added to processed food and one of the reasons eating healthy is not simple at all, I’d guess a whole lot of us consume a bunch of sugar every day with no idea we’re doing it – and just for the record, so do our kids.
+Healthy’ is a joke, but not a very funny one, low fat it may be, low sugar it isn’t and that includes natural yogurt.
+You should take a look for yourself, it’s an eye-opener on how much-hidden sugar is added to processed food and one of the reasons eating healthy is not simple at all, I’d guess a whole lot of us consume a bunch of sugar every day with no idea we’re doing it – and just for the record, so do our kids.

 Probably the most popular and easiest to organize is a specialist diabetic food basket, there’s a selection of several available with different goodies, some more sweet others more savory and Amazon have a good collection of both.

 The only point to make with gift baskets is that you’ll get a lot more bang per buck if you make your own selection and fill a basket – how about putting together a selection of diabetic sugar-free jams?

 They are more expensive than those you pick up in the grocery store mainly because of the loaded fruit content and problems achieving a well-set jam with no sugar, but boy do they taste good!
 You can get a little gift basket and fill with several pots.

 Al’s favorite is Sugar-Free Wild Huckleberry Jam, it’s absolutely packed with juicy delicious fruit –he also loves Nature’s Hollow jams, Mountain Berry and Raspberry Preserve are both packed with flavor.
 For blueberry lovers try Walden Farms Blueberry Fruit Spreads, no one spreading it on toast or a waffle is ever going to know there’s no added sugar, it’s that good.

 Why not make them if you love to cook?